-While fitness professionals can also flourish as influencers, “fitness influencers,” however, are usually promoting aesthetic and vanity on Instagram, in addition to vague advice and unprofessional guides (for purchase) while running the risk of hindering their followers’ progress and potentially giving advice that results in injury.
+While fitness professionals can also flourish as influencers; “fitness influencers”, are usually promoting aesthetic and vanity on Instagram.
+In addition to providing vague advice and unprofessional guides (for purchase) they run the risk of hindering their followers’ progress and potentially giving advice that results in injury.

 The risk involved in this practice of following the instructions or buying guides from an uncertified and more often than not, money-driven influencer, is high.
 As a follower who prefers to lunge correctly, I asked around.
 I need to know who to trust and how to find trustworthy traits.

 Bianca Vesco is an independent personal trainer and a master instructor at NYSC Lab.
-She’s also known for walking past me one time on 6th Avenue and I am known for being too nervous to introduce myself to her.
+She’s also known for walking past me one time on 6th Avenue while I am known for being too nervous to introduce myself to her.
 Bianca is certified NASM CPT, AFAA group fitness, TRX and Kettlebell Basics, and CPR/AED.
 Vesco told me that she believes “[n]othing beats having an actual, real life, real time personal trainer.
 If someone who has never worked out before buys a guide and it’s all squats- if this person has terrible squat form and has now been doing them for three months on their own?
-They have now trained their body into a terrible movement pattern and this guide has probably done more harm than good.
-However, someone who is on the more expert side of fitness, looking for a handstand guide or a strength program.
-YES.
-I have some friends in the industry or write incredible guides, but they are for the advanced.
-Not someone just getting into fitness.”
+They have now trained their body into a terrible movement pattern and this guide has probably done more harm than good.”

-Perhaps, so many of us believe that if we show some interest or retain some knowledge on a subject that we’ve just scratched the surface on, we’ve become expert on it.
-Laziness has grow within us and because information has become so easy to come across or look up, we find choose the top link on our Google search, read the first sentence and consider the matter; dealt with.
+Perhaps, so many of us believe that if we have become experts on fitness.
+Laziness has grown within us and because information has become so easy to find.
+We choose the top link on our Google search, read the first sentence and consider the matter dealt with.
 When searching for advice and expertise, Vesco says, “choose wisely,” unsurprisingly but for good reason, “The general class goer has no idea that most “instructors” are not certified in anything.
 Especially at mass chain gyms who have their own trainings.
 Those trainers sit through however many hours they have to log and BOOM they’re instructors.
 Maybe if they care enough, they will expand and keep learning.
 But most cases, nope.
 On the other hand, I also know a ton of instructors who continue to go above and beyond in furthering their education.”

-“Once you replace negative thoughts with positive ones, you’ll start having positive results – Willie Nelson”; if I saw this quote on instagram, I can think, “hey, thanks Willie” but I can also be affected by and be curious about it but just because I saw it on Instagram from someone I follow, that doesn’t mean I’m skipping therapy that week.
+“Once you replace negative thoughts with positive ones, you’ll start having positive results – Willie Nelson”.
+If I saw this quote on instagram, I can think, “hey, thanks Willie”.
+However, just because I saw it on Instagram from someone that I follow, that doesn’t mean I’m skipping therapy that week.
 I can take that idea and carry it with me and learn how to make it possible in the most beneficial and proper way.

-In a political and social climate that is (finally) advocating for the ~outrageous~ notion that words matter, facts matter, pronouns matter, testimony matters, and advice from professionals in their fields matter more than those who put on a guise as professionals and still manage to give advice to a large following, none of this should be taken lightly.
+In a political and social climate that is (finally) advocating for the ~outrageous~ notion that words matter, facts matter, pronouns matter, testimony matters, and advice from professionals in their fields matter, none of this should be taken lightly.
 “When it comes to trainers, I think there’s two kinds.
 Trainers who are obsessed with themselves and trainers who are obsessed with other people.”

-There is an influencer who has over 500,000 followers on Instagram.
-She sold tons of guides, workout programs, and personal coaching sessions.
+Brittany Dawn, who has over 500,000 followers on Instagram, is a fitness influencer.
+She had sold tons of guides, workout programs, and personal coaching sessions.
 These packages and sessions used to cost up to $300.
 These programs were also supposed to be personalized to the customer.
 Of these packages, programs and promises — she delivered none.

 Her customers called her out on this and so many of their complaints and concerns were left unacknowledged or any comments they had were deleted.
 She eventually posted an apology video for which she had included affiliate links in the video’s description.
 Since she probably won’t be making money from selling any guides, she should make money off her apology.